scaffold-eth/scaffold-eth-typescript-challenges/README.md

 # Checkpoint 2: 🖨 Minting

-> ✏️ Edit the script `mint.js` in `packages/hardhat/scripts` and update the `toAddress` to your frontend address (in the top right of http://localhost:3000).
+> ✏️ Edit the mint task `hardhat.config.ts` in `packages/hardhat-ts` and update the `toAddress` to your frontend address (in the top right of http://localhost:3000).

 ![nft1](https://user-images.githubusercontent.com/526558/124386962-37e5dd00-dcb3-11eb-911e-0afce760d7ee.png)